DISNEY WORLD 2019 SUMMER CROWDS: THE PRINCIPLES

 The chart below illuminates this.

-It’s based on data from a weighted sample that includes the school breaks of 15.4 million US schoolkids.
+It’s based on data from a weighted sample that includes the school breaks of 15.3 million US schoolkids.
+Weekends are in black and Memorial Day in red.

-In 2017, 30% of kids are out by Memorial Day and more than half are out by June 9; the proportion builds over the rest of the month, with 75% out by June 19 and essentially all kids off by June 29, 2017.
+In 2019, about 25% of kids are out by Memorial Day and more than half are out by June 7; the proportion builds over the rest of the month, with 80% out by June 19 and essentially all kids off by June 27, 2019.

-Few families plan their vacation for their first day out of school, so there’s a lag in the effect of these dates on summer crowds that I can’t precisely quantify.
+Few families plan their vacation for their first day out of school (especially folks in snowy climes who may be affected by make-up snow days), so there’s a lag in the effect of these dates on summer crowds that I can’t precisely quantify.

 It peaks, however, from mid-August to early October.